 We have a system that allows students with excellent academic results to complete the second stage program within a minimal period of three years.
 In academic year 2005, a student in the second stage of the doctoral course completed the course by using this system.

 Graduate Students' Room

 Air-conditioned rooms are designated for the graduate students.
 They are equipped with personal desks, PCs.
 The IC card that graduate students use for entering and leaving their rooms is also used for entering the buildings,i.e., including the Llibrary of Library and Information Studies even late at night and on holidays.
-The IC card can also be needed for operating the copiers.
+The integrated circuit cards are used for operating the copiers.
 Students can apply for a computer account to use an e-mail address, web page space, and extensive computer and other electronic resources.

 TA, TF and RA